JustinGOSSES/justingosses-website/data/authors/default.md

 #### BP

-Before NASA, I worked as a geoscientist for BP and got to dig into data to answer questions that drove business questions across Canada, U.S., and Brazil.
-Towards the end of my time there I also got to use code to build solutions that domain specific software applications couldn't be twisted into answering via graphics user interfaces alone.
+Before NASA, I worked as a geoscientist for BP and got to dig into data to answer questions that drove business decisions across Canada, U.S., and Brazil.
+Towards the end of my time there I also got to use code to build solutions for questions that domain specific software applications couldn't quite be twisted into answering via their graphic user interfaces.
 I wrote data processing scripts in sed/awk when novel types of analytics were required.
-I also put together prototypes combining Python with ArcGIS and Excel based data inputs to identify risks to reservoir quality earlier than traditional methods.
+I also put together prototypes combining Python with ArcGIS to identify risks to reservoir quality earlier than traditional methods.

 ### <a id="recent-talks"></a>Recent Talks